-I am also inviting you into school on [date] at [time] to meet with me to look at ways that we can work together to support in improving their attendance.
+I am therefore inviting you into school on [date] at [time] to meet with [name of staff] and I to look at ways that we can work together to support in improving their attendance.

 If you are unable to attend the appointment date or time, then please do not hesitate to contact us to rearrange this.